chainHero/heroes-service/README.md

 We will use the **Go** language to design a first application, because the Hyperledger Fabric has been built also in Go and the Fabric SDK Go is really simple to use.
 In addition, the chaincode (smart contract) can be written in Go too.
 So the full-stack will be only in Go!
 There are other SDK if you want to, like for NodeJS, Java or Python.

 Hyperledger Fabric uses **Docker** to easily deploy a blockchain network.
-In addition, some component (peers) also deploys docker containers to separate data (channel).
+In addition, some components (peers) also deploys docker containers to separate data (channel).
 So make sure that the platform supports this kind of virtualization.

 ## 2. Introduction to Hyperledger Fabric